shreyaspatil2712/dummyflightbooking/README.md

 Further you hadve to add the chromedriver.exe in PATH from environment variables.

 To access environment variables Open the Start Search, type in “env”, and choose “Edit the system environment variables” →Click the “Environment Variables…” button→ click on Path → edit → add the path/location fo the chromedrive.exe file

+Those of you who are still wondering No this wont really book a plane ticket.
+It's called dummy for a reason